Cray-HPE/uas-mgr/doc/uas_overview.md

 #### Creating UAIs <a name="main-uaimanagement-adminuai-create"></a>

 While it is rare that an an administrator would hand-craft a UAI in this way, it is possible.
-This is the mechanism used to create [broker UAIs](#main-uaimanagement-brokermode-brokerclasses) for the [broker mode](#main-uaimanagement-brokermode) of UAI managment.
+This is the mechanism used to create [broker UAIs](#main-uaimanagement-brokermode-brokerclasses) for the [broker mode](#main-uaimanagement-brokermode) of UAI management.
 To create a UAI manually use a command of the form

 ```
 cray uas admin uais create [options]
 ```

 where options are:
 * `--class-id <class-id>` the class of the UAI to be created.
-This option must be specified unless a defualt UAI class exists, in which case, it can be omitted and the default will be used
+This option must be specified unless a default UAI class exists, in which case, it can be omitted and the default will be used
 * `--owner '<user-name>'` create the UAI as owned by the specified user
 * `--passwd str '<passwd-string>'` specify the `/etc/password` format string for the user who owns the UAI.
 This will be used to set up credentials within the UAI for the owner when the owner logs into the UAI
 * `--publickey-str '<public-ssh-key>'` specify the SSH public key that will be used to authenticate with the UAI.
 The key should be, for example, the contents of an `id_rsa.pub` file used by SSH.